NateTheGreatt/n8bit.tech/content/posts/ramdajs-at-work.md

 ---
 title: Ramda.js at Work
 date: 3/31/2017
-tags: [javascript, ramda.js, functional programming]
+tags: [javascript, ramda.js, functional programming, partial application]
 ---

 I've been learning a lot about functional programming (FP) lately.
 I found it rather difficult to grasp at first, being so accustomed to object-oriented programming.
 For this reason, I am sharing an illuminating experience I had recently.